 Project Charge and Core Values

-The project partners will produce a focused plan that has implementable projects.
+The project partners produced a focused plan that has implementable projects.
 The Project Leadership Group, comprised of members from the Oregon Department of Transportation, US Forest Service, Clackamas County and Hood River County, created a Project Charge that defines the Mt Hood Multimodal Transportation Plan's goals and scope.
 Based on the Project Charge, a set of Core Values was created, against which the most promising project ideas are screened.

 Click here to see the Project Charge.

 Click here to see the Project Core Values.

 Mt.
 Hood Multimodal Transportation Plan planning work started in November 2012 and was completed in early 2014.